 Days 6, 7, & 8 — Ulaanbaatar and the Gobi, Mongolia

 Our next stop is the land of Genghis

 Khan, where one of the world’s last nomadic cultures lives amid the stark beauty of the steppe.

-where we’ll spend two nights at a traditional ger (tent) camp, a member of the National Geographic Unique Lodges of the World collection.
+where we’ll spend three nights at a traditional ger (tent) camp, a member of the National Geographic Unique Lodges of the World collection.
 In addition, visit with a nomad

 family and experience their way of life firsthand.
 At the fossil quarries of Bayanzag, also

 known as the Flaming Cliffs, hunt for dinosaur fossils with a local paleontologist.
 Or discover

 the stunning landscapes of Gorkhi-Terelj National Park.
 Shangri-La Hotel,